-- Relevance or Value – Search engines reward priority SERPs placement to websites with content that readers find informative, engaging, and useful.
+- Relevance or Value – Search engines reward priority SERPs placement to websites with content that readers find informative, engaging and useful.

-Implementing on-page SEO strategies require a diverse skill set.
+Implementing on-page SEO strategies requires a diverse skill set.
 You need to have an understanding of Google Analytics, write great copy, understand CSS and HTML—and that is only the beginning.
-You need to be informed about new developments in the field, test out new ideas, research on the keywords to target, and so on.
+You need to be informed about new developments in the field, test out new ideas, conduct research on the keywords to target, and so on.